What tests are used to diagnose a cerebrovascular malformation (CVM)?

 If your child has symptoms of a CVM, the first step is usually a CT scan.
 If the malformation has bled,it can usually be seen with a CT scan.
 An MRI scan is then usually ordered to get better pictures of the malformation.

 Arteriovenous malformations (AVMs) and aneurysms often need a special test called an angiogram that looks specifically at blood vessels to get even more information about your child's condition.
 Sometimes, angiograms can be done in the CT or MRI scanner.
 Sometimes, however, to get the best pictures, an angiogram has to be done separately in a special "angiography suite."

 What to expect in the angiography suite

 First, one of our specially trained pediatric anesthesiologists will help your child go to sleep and remain sedated during the test.
-Then, a doctor who specializes in angiograms in children will pass a thin, flexible tube (catheter) though an artery in the groin up to the brain, inject a dye that can be seen in x-rays into the AVM or aneurysm, and take x-rays.
+Then, a doctor who specializes in angiograms in children will pass a thin, flexible tube (catheter) though an artery in the groin up to the brain, inject a dye that into the AVM or aneurysm and take X-rays.

-Why choose Children’s Hospitals Colorado to diagnose vascular malformations?
+Why choose Children's Hospital Colorado to diagnose vascular malformations?

 The state-of-the art equipment at Children's Colorado is designed to fit the various sizes of patients we treat – from infants to young adults.
 This helps our testing be as accurate and as comfortable as possible for your child.
 Plus, all of our doctors, nurses, radiologists and technicians are specially trained to perform and explain tests and procedures to your child and family.